evanplaice/virtualbox-osx/README.md

 **[Puppies Farting Rainbows and a Bodybuilding Unicorn](http://i.imgur.com/BmGsO.jpg)**

 Fairy dust and magic can be both wonderful and terrifying.
-Seeing a comment that says `// here be magic` is usually a really bad sign.
-Since you're here I'll attempt to explain the details of mounting a VDI as a fake disk sans excessive 'hand waving'.
+Seeing a comment that says `// here be magic` is usually a really, really bad sign.
+Since you're still reading (such a trooper, you are) I'll attempt to explain the details of mounting a VDI as a fake disk sans any excessive 'hand waving'.

 Mounting disk images is nothing new.
 At the OS level, it simply maps a new volume and uses the contents of the image as if it were raw disk data.

-Virtual Disks don't work with standard mounting tools because they contain additional metadat at the head of the raw binary data.
+Virtual Disks don't work with standard mounting tools because they contain additional metadata at the head of the raw binary data.
 To make things more comples, the metadata length is not fixed.

 The `vdi-attach.sh` script solves that issue by decoding the header length field using nothin but standard POSIX CLI tools.